nicford/Pubmed-Pipeline/README.md

                        .config("spark.some.config.option", "some-value") \
                        .getOrCreate()

-# The call below sets the pipeline up
+# create the setup pipeline
 setupJob = PubmedPipelineSetup(sparkSession, XMLFilesDirectory, classifierPath, dataframeOutputPath, numSlices, lastRunDatePath)

-# This downloads all the required papers from pubmed under the searchQueries
+# This downloads all the required papers from PubMed under the searchQueries
 setupJob.downloadXmlFromPubmed(searchQueries, apiKey)

 # This runs the pipeline and saves the classified papers in dataframeOutputPath